 Community solar can help avoid and eventually retire, dirty power plants, which spew harmful toxins and air pollution into the air in your community.
 This is critical because unhealthy, polluted air disproportionally affects low income households.

-Solar Landscape’s Job Training Program is an 80 hour, statewide, online program that prepares individuals from diverse backgrounds for jobs as solar installers.
+Solar Landscape’s Job Training Program is an online, 40-hour statewide program that prepares individuals from diverse backgrounds for jobs as solar installers.
 By providing participants with foundational knowledge, certifications and a referral for employment, we’re supporting them in their effort to obtain and keep a job in the local solar industry.
 The Solar Landscape team is committed to growing our industry and workforce in order to make our communities healthier and more resilient.Begin Enrollment Today

 Our solar installer training is provided at no cost to participants as part of our commitment to the New Jersey Community Solar Pilot Program.
 Trainings are offered across the state in cooperation with local non-profit organizations.

 Solar provides pollution-free, affordable energy to communities all over New Jersey.
-Poorly installed systems lead to under performance, fires, and leaks.
 We want to build up a solar workforce in New Jersey that is competent and qualified to safely build systems that maximize production for the long-term.

 2019 was a record year for solar installations in New Jersey.
 Solar companies need qualified, trustworthy installers to continue the pace of solar deployment in the state.
 We started a job training program to help fill a real need for qualified installers and accelerate the local solar industry.

-Entry-level New Jersey commercial solar installers can earn up to $21 per hour and $63 per hour for prevailing wage jobs on systems 1MW and larger.
-Participants who complete the program will have Solar Landscape and our program partners as an ongoing resource for additional skills training and industry connections to help trainees grow beyond entry-level if desired.
+Participants who complete the program will have Solar Landscape and our program partners as ongoing resources for additional skills training and industry connections to help trainees grow beyond entry-level if desired.

 40 hours of online instruction through local community organizations with certified instructors.
 Successful completion will result in OSHA 10 certification and NABCEP certification scholarships for exceptional candidates.